MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 - **Transactional integrity**.
 Consider the impact of data creation and persistence that happens in separate services.

-- **Correlated tracing**.
+- **Distributed tracing**.
 End-to-end tracing may require complex orchestration.

 ### Design recommendations